unit5001/HelloTeam/README.md

 6. Enigmata - "there is no world without enigma."
 7. ShockWave08 - "Sink or Swim."
 8. tangbaby1 - "If you never know failure, you will never know success."
+9. Greattrump - Life is ambigous dont be afraid to adapt and change